-- 1 When discussing financial education, it's crucial to understand the difference between needs and wants.
-Read their definitions and then do the following activities. - [...]
+When discussing financial education, it's crucial to understand the difference between needs and wants.
+Read their definitions and then do the following activities.

+[...]
 Needs are things that people require to survive. [...]
 Wants are things that a person would like to have but are not needed for survival. [...]

 NEEDS and wants.
 Britannica Kids.
-[S. I.], c2024.
+[S. l.], c2024.
 Available at: https://kids.britannica.com/kids/article/needs-and -wants/630969.
 Accessed on: Aug.
 6, 2024.

 - a.
 On the left corner of a page in your notebook, write down a column numbered from one to twenty.
 Name it WANTS. - b.
 On the right side of the page, write down a column numbered from one to twenty.
 Name it NEEDS. - c.
 Write down your wants in the left column. - d.
 Now, write down your needs in the right column.
 Personal answers.
-Examples: Food, clothes, water, money to pay for transportation etc. - 2 Discuss activity 1 with your classmates based on the following questions. - a.
+Examples: Food, clothes, water, money to pay for transportation etc. - Discuss activity 1 with your classmates based on the following questions. - a.
 Which column was easier to complete?
 NEEDS or WANTS?
 Personal answers.
+Students will probably

+NEEDS OF WANTS: Personal answers.
 Students will probably say that WANTS was easier because people usually have more wishes than needs.

-2. b.
-Personal answers.
-Students will probably say that NEEDS was faster because people usually do not have so many needs. c.
-Personal answers.